 These are the steps that you will go through when filing your claim.
 With a lawyer at your side to answer your questions and help you through the process, you can rest assured that you are protecting your best interests.

 - Report the Injury.
-You need to inform your employer that the injury occurred.
+In South Carolina, you’ll need to inform your employer that the injury occurred.
 It’s likely that your employer will have you get a medical evaluation that’s approved by the insurer to be eligible to receive benefits.
 It’s important to make the report in writing as soon as possible so you can be sure that you haven’t missed the window of time to get the benefits that you’re owed.

-- Fill Out the Workers’ Comp Paperwork.
+- Fill Out the Paperwork.
 Your employer should provide you with forms that include information for the insurance provider, information about your rights, and about when you’re ready to return to work.
-You may also get a form to inform the state workers’ comp board.
+You may also get a form to inform the state board.

 - File the Claim.
 Your employer will send in the forms to the insurance carrier.
 However, your doctor is responsible for sending in your medical evaluation.